Yanchun-Li/EasyOCR-text-recognition/README.md

 # OCR Text Recognition

 A modern web application for Optical Character Recognition (OCR) that combines the power of EasyOCR with a beautiful React frontend.
-This application allows users to extract text from images with confidence level visualization.
+This application allows users to extract text from images with confidence level visualization and choose between different OCR engines.

 ## Features